The64thGamer/cheeseepedia/content/wiki/Standard Tabbed Template.md

 contributors = ["The 64th Gamer"]
 gallery = []
 +++
-The wiki's category system uses **_Tabberneue**_ to categorize sections.
+The wiki's category system uses <b><i>Tabberneue</b></i> to categorize sections.

-These are always sectioned into _Pizza Time Theatre, ShowBiz Pizza Place, Chuck E. Cheese's,_ and _Creative Engineering._ If one of the companies doesn't apply to that category (such as Pizza Time Theatre in a Website category), remove that tab.
+These are always sectioned into <i>Pizza Time Theatre, ShowBiz Pizza Place, Chuck E. Cheese's,</i> and <i>Creative Engineering.</i> If one of the companies doesn't apply to that category (such as Pizza Time Theatre in a Website category), remove that tab.
 If the tab is otherwise blank from a lack of entries, keep it blank to encourage further contribution.

 <tabber>
 |-|Pizza Time Theatre=
 {{#tag:tabber|
 Example1=

-{{!}}-{{!}}
+-
 Example2=

  }}